DeimosLabs/NeuralBlender/README.md

   - Tuner, can be enabled/disabled to save a bit of CPU
   - Volume ramping/crossfade when loading, switching etc. to avoid clicks
   - Each model slot / lane has:
-    - input gain
+    - input gain if not an impulse response
+    - if IR, pitch shift +- 1 octave in 1/100 semitone increments
     - output gain
     - dry out gain
     - pre-delay for phasing correction/effects
     - optional DC flip for more phasing effects
-    - optional level calibration
+    - optional level calibration to target dB
-    - pitch shift for IR's

 On my Intel Core7 ultra, it loads 5 or 6 models in the middle of a busy live session, 64 sample buffers / 3 periods, and DSP load typically stays below 50%, no xruns. (with DSP threads pinned to p-cores)